solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 # `Matrix multiplication`
 **IT IS A WHOLE NEW AREA ASIDE FROM MATRICES BASIC OPERATIONS**.

 > It's very difficult to make sense of it.
 But mathematicians just somehow make it work, it then is a `Human defined operation`, no sense but just to use it.
+If you only want to solve the problem, you only need 5 minutes to get it around, and you can skip all these below.
+But if you'd like to understand it, then prepare yourself for a couple of hours or days on this.

 Just to clear, the `matrix multiplication` is using the method called **`Matrix-vector product`**, which is a "twisted" version of `dot product`.